M.B., B.S., B.Sc. (Med) (Hons), M. Biomed, Eng., F.R.A.N.Z.C.O.

 Simon volunteers his time for the RANZCO Myanmar Eye Care Program and other ophthalmic charities in India.
 He finds this work immensely fulfilling in helping promote eye health in third world countries.

 Special interests: sinus disease, snoring, rhinological conditions, nasal obstruction.

 Dr Johnston graduated MB BS from the University of NSW in 1991, and completed his internship at Royal North Shore Hospital.
 He then undertook his ENT Surgical training at Gosford District Hospital, Westmead Hospital, Concord Repatriation Hospital, and Royal Prince Alfred Hospital, and completed in 2000.
-He obtained his Rhinology Fellowship in Sydney, and commenced at the ENT Day Surgery in 2001.
-Since 2001 Dr Johnston has been in private and public practice, based at Hornsby.
-He is currently a Visiting Medical Officer at Concord Repatriation Hospital, Hornsby Hospital, Sydney Adventist Hospital and the Sydney ENT Day Surgery in Chatswood.
+He obtained his Rhinology Fellowship in Sydney and has been in private and public practice based at Hornsby since 2001.
+He is currently a Visiting Medical Officer at Concord Repatriation Hospital, Hornsby Hospital, Sydney Adventist Hospital and Chatswood Private Hospital.
 His interests have been in the treatment and management of Paediatric ENT problems.
 His special interest area is in the treatment of snoring, chronic sinusitis and nasal obstruction.

 Dr Jones did his ophthalmology training at the University of Sydney and his fellowship training at the Hospital for Sick Children (Sickkids Hospital) and the University of Toronto.
 He was awarded the prestigious Morin Award for the most outstanding ophthalmology fellow at Sickkids Hospital.